 Most invoice factoring companies are friendly to small businesses because they offer “spot factoring.”
 Spot factoring gives you control over which invoices you factor.
 You choose when to factor and invoice and when not to.
 On the other hand, contract factoring will require a minimum monthly volume be factored with them, or that every invoice to a specific customer be factored.

 In general, we’re not fans of the long-term commitments required by contract factoring.
 Many small businesses often have a variety of customers who pay on different terms, and their financing needs may change, making the flexibility of spot factoring a better option.
-BlueVine is one example of a factoring company that offers spot factoring.
+Fundbox lets you choose which invoices to clear and when to clear them.
+This gives your small business a high degree of flexibility.
+You get affordable financing when you need it, but are stuck paying for financing when you don’t

 Customer Contact with the Factor: